MPAc Admissions Information

 Intermediate Accounting II

 All applicants are required to submit two recommendations.
-They can come from either academic or professional references.
-It is most important that letters of recommendation be completed by individuals who are in a position to analyze your ability and academic promise.
+It is highly encouraged that recommendations be submitted online.
+It is most important that recommendations be completed by individuals who are in a position to analyze your ability and academic promise.

 6. Statement of Purpose